Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Introduction

 \subsection{Acknowledgement}

+This work was supported by NSF grant DMS-1903437.
 I can not be more thankful to my advisor Bernd Siebert, who suggested this project and provided profound support, discussions and explanations.
-I thank Mark Gross for carefully reading and providing comments and corrections to the paper.
+I thank Mark Gross for carefully reading and providing comments, corrections and simplifications of proofs to the paper.
+I would like to thank the referees for pointing out mistakes and many helpful suggestions.
 I thank Michel van Garrel for the opportunity to present this work in 3CinG Workshop 2020.
-I thank Lawrence Barrott, Rok Gregoric and Yan Zhou for useful discussions.
+I thank Lawrence Barrott, Rok Gregoric, Suraj Dash, Thomas Gannon and Yan Zhou for useful discussions.